ChuZZZta/DD2-SbR/README.md

 ### Supported versions
 ##### Current support
-- Windows 7 or newer (to run DD2 on newer system than Windows 98 you need to have special exe version, check my youtube channel for more info I am planning to upload tutorial for getting one)
+- Windows 7 or newer (to run DD2 on newer systems than Windows 98 you need to have a special exe version, check my youtube channel for more info.
+I am planning to upload a tutorial for getting one)

 ##### Planed future support (work in progress)
 - DosBox emulation (DOSBox)